RSE-Sheffield/sssurvey/report.md

 # Major Findings

 * 382 respondents.
-* 91% of respondents use research software ([92% nationally](https://zenodo.org/record/1183562#.YMnQFahKiUk)).
+* 91% of respondents use research software (92% nationally [@Hettrick2018]).
-* 65% report that software is vital to their research (nationally, 69% report that "It would not be practical to conduct my work without software").
+* 65% report that software is vital to their research (nationally, 69% report that "It would not be practical to conduct my work without software" [@Hettrick2018]).
-* 27% develop their own code ([56% nationally](https://zenodo.org/record/1183562#.YMnQFahKiUk)).
+* 27% develop their own code (56% nationally [@Hettrick2018]).
 * 69% (of the 27% subset who responded to this question) feel they have **not had sufficient training** to develop reliable software.
 * Of the 54% of respondents who are involved with writing funding proposals, 45% expected to write software as part of the proposal.
-* Of those who expected to write software, 40% did not request funding for this (compared to [20%, nationally](https://zenodo.org/record/1183562#.YMnQFahKiUk)).
+* Of those who expected to write software, 40% did not request funding for this (compared to 20%, nationally [@Hettrick2018]).

 # Recommendations